greg-raven/Impeachment-Chronicles/_posts/2021-09-24-it-gets-worse-look-who-worked-together-to-frame-donald-trump-with-fake-russia-hoax.md

 - Victoria Taft
 ---

 How much more frightening will this conspiracy get?
-Now, according to court documents reported by JusttheNews.com, we learn that The Dark Lord himself, George Soros, paid for his own investigator to work for the U.S. Senate Armed Services Committee to plant the fake Trump-Russia story–and that then-Senator John McCain let him do it.
+Now, according to court documents reported by JusttheNews.com, we learn that The Dark Lord himself, George Soros, paid for his own investigator to work for the U.S. Senate Armed Services Committee to plant the fake Trump-Russia story --- and that then-Senator John McCain let him do it.

 Fight the urge to roll up in a ball and watch fairy tales on Netflix.
 Get your fingers out of your ears.
 Stop with your "John McCain hated Trump" pap.
 We all know that.
 We know McCain shopped the fake pee tape dossier too.